The self storage market is relativity new across the UK and Europe, but investors are already starting to predict what 2023 will bring

 CBRE, a global leader in commercial property advised that further growth is to be expected within the European self storage sector in 2023, and experts within the organisation have an overall positive outlook.

-“It’s been a record-breaking 12 months for investment in the self storage market and increasing customer demand.”
+A record-breaking 12 months for investment in the self storage market and increasing customer demand

 The recent report from the Federation of European Self-Storage Associations (FEDESSA) indicated that continued growth is expected in the European self storage sector.
 According to the research, there has been a 5% increase in self-storage supply year-on-year along with an increase in occupancy of existing space, with further room for growth expected, particularly in less mature self-storage markets in Eastern Europe.

-Increasing inflation and economic downturn will be a challenge for the industry, however, as has been shown in the past self-storage is change driven and a downwards economy just brings a different type of customer to the industry.” – Rennie Schafer, CEO, SSA UK
+Increasing inflation and economic downturn will be a challenge for the industry, however, as has been shown in the past self-storage is change driven and a downwards economy just brings a different type of customer to the industry.” – Rennie Schafer, CEO, The Self Storage Association UK.

 The economic climate has also presented some unexpected opportunities for businesses within the industry.